davidfmiller/poker/README.md

 poker
 =====

-One take on determining rank of one poker hand vs another
+One approach to determining relative ranking of poker hands